Short URL for this page:

 The firing gradually ceased, but the police were reluctant to enter the building, fearing a repetition of the previous act of treachery.
 They at first were satisfied to arrest individuals who how straggled forth.
 Once under arrest, these persons were started for the police station; but although the police did their full duty in trying to protect them from the crowd, some terrible scenes ensued, as the infuriated populace set p311 upon the blacks and shot or clubbed them mercilessly.
 These outrages, however, were finally suppressed.
 Ultimately, the building was searched, and its last occupants were arrested.
 Among them was Dostie, who had been mortally wounded.

 The killed and wounded in this affair have been variously enumerated.
 Mayor Monroe reported to President Johnson that 42 policemen and several citizens had been either killed or wounded.
 An officer of the United States army, who investigated the matter immediately after the riot, reported 38 persons killed and 146 wounded on both sides.
 Ficklen, in his "History of Reconstruction in Louisiana," says that on the side of the democrats only one man was killed, and ten policemen were slightly wounded.11 One member of the convention, Henderson, was killed.
 Thirty-four negroes were known to have been killed, and two white persons who were in the Institute with them also fell victims to the marksmanship of the attacking party.
 At the very beginning of the disturbance, Mayor Monroe hastened to Baird's office, and warned him of the seriousness of the situation.
 He said that the general would be responsible for any loss of life that might occur.
 Baird seems somewhat tardily to have risen to the occasion.
 He urged Monroe to take all possible steps to check the trouble, while he himself sent messages to Jackson Barracks, below the city, urging the prompt dispatch of the troops who should have been in the city many hours before.
 He went still farther.
-On his own authority he declared martial law, appointed Gen. Indicates a West Point graduate and gives his Class.A.
+On his own authority he declared martial law, appointed Gen. Indicates a West Point graduate, Class of 1852: a link to his biographical entry in Cullum's Register.A.
 V. Kautz to the command of the city, and displaced the civil authorities.
 At sunset the trouble was over; the delayed Federal troops were on the scene; artillery was posted in Dryades Street, and sentries stationed at all approaches.
 Monroe, on his side, issued a proclamation calling on all citizens who were willing to be sworn in as special policemen.
 But there was no need for them.
 Except for a few isolated collisions between police and negroes on the two following days, the outbreak was over.
 These additional affrays did not involve more than one or two persons at a time.
 On August 2nd, for example, a street car was fired into by negroes near the Marine Hospital, and one passenger was killed.
 In the other cases no fatalities occurred.

 On July 31st Baird appointed a commission composed of Generals Mower, Quincey, Gregg and Baldey, to investigate the facts connected with the disturbance.
 This commission reported that the cause of the riot was a violent feeling of hostility towards the so‑called Convention of 1864.
 It also declared that there was "a preconceived plan" to attack the convention, if any plausible pretext could be found therefor.
 For this conclusion the commission could have no satisfactory reasons.
 There does not appear to be any contemporary evidence which substantiates this view.
 Finally, it was held that only the declaration of martial law had prevented the continuance of attacks on the negroes all through the night of the 30th — which was another statement which it would be hard to justify.
-General Sheridan, who returned to the city, on August 1, also made an investigation and embodied the results in a series of telegrams to General Indicates a West Point graduate and gives his Class.Grant.
+General Sheridan, who returned to the city, on August 1, also made an investigation and embodied the results in a series of telegrams to General Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Grant.
 He characterized the promoters of the convention as "political agitators and revolutionary men," and said that "the action of the convention was liable to produce breaches of the public peace."
 He had himself determined to arrest the leaders if the proceedings p312 of the convention "were calculated to disturb the tranquility of the department."
 He charged the mayor with having "suppressed the convention by the use of the police force," in a manner so brutal "as to compel me to say that it was murder."
 Later on, repeating these charges, he added: "It was an absolute massacre by the police. [. . .]
 A murder which the mayor and the chief of police perpetrated without the shadow of a necessity."
 Sheridan denounced Mayor Monroe in bitter terms again and again.
 "I recommend the removing of this bad man," he wrote on August 2nd, and on August 6th he said: "The immediate cause of this terrible affair was the assembling of the convention.
 The remote cause was the bitter and antagonistic feeling that has been growing in this community since the advent of the present mayor, who, in the organization of his police force selected many desperate men, and some of them known murderers.
 People of clear view were overawed by want of confidence in the mayor and fear of the thugs, many of whom he had selected for his police force.
 I have been frequently spoken to by prominent citizens on this subject, and have heard them express fear and want of confidence in Mayor Monroe."

 Mayor Monroe remained at the City Hall, and continued to perform his official duties side by side with General Kautz and the military officials.
 He refused to submit his acts to their supervision, declining to recognize their right to require this of him.
 Kautz offered no opposition.
 On his return to the city, Sheridan approved of the appointment of Kautz as military governor.
 "It gives confidence, and enables the military to know what is occurring in the city," he wrote to Grant; Kautz did not "interfere in civil matters."
 The state of martial law was declared at an end on August 2nd, but Kautz was not withdrawn till some days later.
 There were other consequences of this affair; various documents explaining the occurrence were drawn up by the State officials, by Mayor Monroe, by the radicals; and finally, in December, a committee was sent by the United States Congress to make an investigation of the whole matter, and to determine what legislative action might be necessary in view of the condition of affairs in Louisiana.
 But these events belong rather to the history of the State than to that of the City of New Orleans, and they need not be given in detail here.
 It is only necessary to remark that the Congressional Committee formulated a majority report putting all the blame for the riot on the "rebels," and upon President Johnson's encouragement of them.
 A minority report, however, set forth the facts, and showed that the real cause of the regrettable incident was "the incendiary speeches, revolutionary acts and threatened violence of the conventionists."12 It was becoming clear that only force could compel the Southern States, and particularly Louisiana, to endorse the idea for unqualified suffrage for the black population.
 Congress was prepared to use force for that purpose.
 A Reconstruction Bill was accordingly passed over the President's veto, early in 1867.
 Under this drastic and really unconstitutional act, Louisiana was grouped with Texas in what was known as the Fifth Military District, over which an officer of the Federal army was to be placed, with authority to govern his district much as he willed, save for some reservations as to the infliction of cruel or unusual punishments and the penalty of death.
 This was a state of martial law.
 Congress reserved to itself the right to determine p313 when any State should be in a condition to justify any relaxation of the severe regime.
 The effect in Louisiana was to debar practically the whole white population from citizenship, put it under the domination of the negroes, to deprive it of such ordinary rights as representation by a Grand Jury, and trial by jury in the regular civil courts.13 This bill was supplemented in March, 1867, by another act which directed the commanders of the military districts to register as voters all males twenty-one years of age and over, without regard to race, color, or previous condition of servitude, provided that they had been residents of the State for one year, and excluding all who could not take oath that they had not been disenfranchised for participation in the "rebellion."